Financial-Times/origami-website/README.md

 This is the source code for the Origami website as well as a place to open up issues on Origami as a whole.
 Please visit [origami.ft.com] if you're looking for the documentation.

-**:warning: WORK IN PROGRESS :warning:**<br/>
-This is currently a work in progress, and we're porting across content from the live site piece by piece.
-The content here is subject to change without notice and you shouldn't consider this the canonical Origami documentation yet.

 ## Editing this site